Article hero image

 The reason for social selling?
 A sales rep should be where the buyers are — and that's social media.
 Yet, only 31% of sales reps use social media in their sales process.

 Social selling is a powerful tool, more effective than traditional channels.
 LinkedIn, for instance, is one of the most effective lead nurturing tools available.
-I know cases of people using LinkedIn’s inMail and seeing an open rate of 60% compared to around 25% for typical B2B emails.
+We know cases of people using LinkedIn's inMail and seeing an open rate of 60% compared to around 25% for typical B2B emails.

 So the question is, are you engaging with your prospects through social media channels?